 As a designer with a cooking problem, I have a hearty cookbook problem to go along with it.
 It’s unavoidable really.
 Each new one that came home wasn’t entirely about the recipes, but the stories they told, history and traditions passed down and so on.
 Or so I would tell myself.
-But as my eye would linger … Read More »
+But as my … Read More »

 I’ve come across Erik Johansson’s fantastic and mind-boggling ‘photographs’ a number of times over the last few years, and in this brief TED talk from London he delves into some of the thought process behind his truly unique work.
 Fans of photoshop or M. C. Escher should get a kick out of this.